-When we open our laptops, or wake up our smartphone, the internet is seemingly always there.
-We’ve come a long way since the days of hearing PCs dial into America Online and creep along a constantly-disconnecting world wide web.
-Our connections are now fast, quiet, typically reliable, and always there given you’re keeping up with subscription payments.
-But you may not know quite how networks function, thus enter our modem vs. router comparison.
+These days, our internet connections are fast, quiet, typically reliable, and always there given you’re keeping up with subscription payments.
+But you may not know quite how networks function, thus enter our modem versus router comparison.

 Both are necessary components for wired and wireless internet access in your home.
 Understanding the difference between the two can help you diagnose and possibly fix networking problems before placing time-consuming calls with technical support.

 The modem is your on-ramp to the world wide web.
-In the old days, they were bulky external devices that required you to either insert a rotary/push-button telephone’s hand-held receiver, or plug in a telephone cable.
 Once the internet grew to become a mainstream household product in the early 1990s, modems became add-in cards for desktops and USB adapters for laptops.
 Cable-based broadband producing speeds faster than 56Kbps seemingly re-introduced the external modem at the beginning of the century, thus here we are today.

-Right now, Charter Spectrum is the largest broadband provider in North America, blanketing 43 states with coverage after acquiring Time Warner Cable in 2016.
-Behind Charter is Comcast’s Xfinity service covering 40 states, and Cox Communications service in 19 states.
+Right now, XFINITY from Comcast is the largest cable provider in the United States, covering 40 states.
+That is followed by Charter Spectrum, covering 43 states.
 These broadband providers “rent” modems as part of their subscription plans so you can access their subscription-based service.
 But you can purchase compatible modems separately from any retailer to cut down on the monthly cost.
-Either way, you’ll one to access the internet.
+Either way, you’ll need one to access the internet.

 How it works